monitor

 lightning vs. lightening

-lightning (the flashes of light in the sky that happen during a storm) Lightning is caused by clouds discharging electricity.
-A lightning struck the roof of the building. lightening (to become or make less heavy, difficult) The workload is lightening. envocabulary.com
+lightning (the flashes of light in the sky that occur during a storm) Lightning is caused by clouds releasing electricity.
+Lightning struck the roof of the building. lightening (to become or make less heavy or difficult) The workload is lightening. envocabulary.com

 Read More »